term7/RaspberryPi-USB-Privacy-Gadget/README.md

 To configure your Raspberry Pi, open the Raspberry Pi Configuration Tool by running:<br>
 `sudo raspi-config`

-1. Expand Filesystem
+<strong>1.
+Expand Filesystem</strong>

 - Navigate to 6.
 Advanced Options → A1 Expand Filesystem.
 - This ensures that the full storage capacity of your SD card is available.

-2. Enable Predictable Network Interface Names
+<strong>2.
+Enable Predictable Network Interface Names</strong>

 - Go to 6.
 Advanced Options → A2 Network Interface Names.
 - Enable predictable network interface names.
 This is crucial for this tutorial!

-We are working with the built-in WiFi (wlan0) and an external WiFi adapter (wlx00c0caae6319), which is the predictable interface name for the ALFA AWUS036ACM.
+We are working with the built-in WiFi (*wlan0*) and an external WiFi adapter (*wlx00c0caae6319*), which is the predictable interface name for the ALFA AWUS036ACM.
 By enabling predictable network interface names, we can reliably distinguish between the built-in and external WiFi adapters.
 Without this setting, the external WiFi card might occasionally be assigned wlan0 instead of the built-in WiFi, which could cause issues with our firewall and routing configurations.

 * * *